plalor/ZCON/README.md

 ## Example:

-The directory 'data' contains working data using radiograph images taken from an Rapiscan Eagle R60 scanner. b_H and b_L are simulated 6 MeV and 4 MeV Bremsstrahlung beam spectra using a tungsten target backed by copper, and the response matrix R is generated from simulations of Cadmium Tungstate (CdWO4) crystals.
+The subdirectory 'data' contains three example images ('1.npy', '2.npy', and '3.npy') from radiographs taken by a Rapiscan Eagle R60 scanner.
+Furthermore, 'data' contains 'b_H.npy' and 'b_L.npy', which are simulated 6 MeV and 4 MeV Bremsstrahlung beam spectra using a tungsten target backed by copper.
+The response matrix 'R.npy' is generated from simulations of Cadmium Tungstate (CdWO4) crystals with binning defined in 'E_dep.npy' and 'E_in.npy'.

-To run:
+To run (takes approximately 15-20 minutes with 4 processors):

 ```console
 julia -i JuliaExample.jl